Triple J Hottest 100, 1997: Records

+Top 10 Albums of 1997

+Bold indicates winner of the Hottest 100.

 CD release

 The CD also has an interactive component that could be accessed on a PC.

 A later version, released under the Warner label, omitted "The Beautiful People", "One Angry Dwarf and 200 Solemn Faces", "Lakini's Juice, and "The Perfect Drug", but included "Cows with Guns" by Dana Lyons on the first disc and "Cosmic Girl" by Jamiroquai on the second disc.